“On Earth as it is in Heaven”

 A Preterist Commentary on Isaiah 65:13-15:“My Servants will Eat, But You will go Hungry.”

 Verses 13-15 predict famine and drought for the wicked people of Israel.
-Though the Jewish Christians that had fled to Pella had escaped the sorrows of war, their non-Christian brethren did not.
+Though the Jewish Christians who fled to Pella escaped the sorrows of war, their non-Christian brethren did not.
 Concerning the famine induced by the siege of Jerusalem, Josephus writes:

 A Preterist Commentary on Isaiah 65:13:“My Servants will Drink, but You will go Thirsty.”

 The thirst mentioned in v.
-13 was a consequence of the drought at the start of the siege of Jerusalem that nearly dried up the pool of Siloam as well as all the other springs around the city before the arrival of the Roman army.[vi]
+13 appears to have been a consequence of the drought at the start of the siege of Jerusalem that nearly dried up the pool of Siloam as well as all the other springs around the city before the arrival of the Roman army.6

 A Preterist Commentary on Isaiah 65:15:“You will leave Your Name for My Chosen Ones to use in Their Curses.”

 Verse 15 states, “You will leave your name for my chosen ones to use in their curses.”
 This prediction echoes the warning issued in Deuteronomy 28:37: “You will become a thing of horror, a byword and an object of ridicule among all the peoples where the Lord will drive you.”
-After the city of Jerusalem was finally destroyed, 97,000 Jews were exiled throughout Rome.[vii]
-These exiles become an object of scorn and ridicule in all the nations in which they were driven.
+After the city of Jerusalem was finally destroyed, 97,000 Jews were exiled throughout Rome.7 These exiles become an object of scorn and ridicule in all the nations in which they were driven.
 The strongest captives were reserved for the Triumph.
 Here humiliated Jews were forced to walk the streets of Rome in a pompous parade exhibiting their defeat.
-Upon the cessation of this festivity, the Law was placed in the royal palace[viii] and coins were minted throughout the Roman Empire depicting crestfallen Jewish slaves.
+Upon the cessation of this festivity, the Law was placed in the royal palace8 and coins were minted throughout the Roman Empire depicting crestfallen Jewish slaves.
 Thus Jewish exiles could not buy or sell without handling the graven image of Caesar alongside the likeness of their defeat at the hands of their enemies.
-In fact antisemitism was so pervasive in the Roman world after the war with Israel that upon becoming Caesar, Titus, the former Roman general of the Jewish War, was forced to send away his Jewish fiancé, Queen Berenice, because the Romans did not like Jews.[ix]
+In fact antisemitism was so pervasive in the Roman world after the war with Israel that upon becoming Caesar, Titus, the former Roman general of the Jewish War, was forced to send away his Jewish fiancé, Queen Berenice, because of the intense Anti-Semitism prevalent among the Roman mob.9

 A Preterist Commentary on Isaiah 65:15:“But to His Servants He will Give another Name.”